rishuvaid/MastersProject/README.md

 #### Example ###

-An example of the Boston Harbor will be available.
+An [https://rishuvaid.github.io/maritime-vis/ais-map.html](example) of voyages that pass near Boston in January 2011.